OData/odatacpp-client/README.md

     cd odatacpp\msvc
     .nuget\nuget.exe restore odatacpp_tests.sln

-3.Open 'odatacpp_tests.sln' under 'msvc' with VS2012 and click 'Build Solution' in the 'BUILD' menu.
+3.Open 'odatacpp_tests.sln' under 'odatacpp\msvc' with VS2012 and click 'Build Solution' in the 'BUILD' menu.

-4.Built libraries are placed under 'output\<Configuration>' where '<Configuration>' could be either 'Debug' or 'Release' according to your build configuration in VS2012.
+4.Built libraries are placed under 'odatacpp\output\<Configuration>' where '<Configuration>' could be either 'Debug' or 'Release' according to your build configuration in VS2012.

 Building on Windows with MSBuild